 Alpine Learning Project Weeks: Going Beyond Borders

-Featured, Mountain Protection
+Featured, Mountain Protection, Switzerland

 All projects nominated for the UIAA Mountain Protection Award receive close support and promotion from the UIAA during their lifecycle.
 For the annual winner of the Award, there is the added factor of global publicity and prize money.
 In this mini series, the UIAA speaks to the past three recipients of the Award to discuss their recent progress and the positive impact winning the MPA had.
 All three of the past editions were supported by Bally Peak Outlook Foundation.